 Matcha powder does contain higher levels of antioxidants, but good old green tea should not be underestimated.
 It’s still high in EGCG, the polyphenol revered in several studies for fighting numerous health issues, from high cholesterol to Alzheimer’s Disease.

-This very easy dairy-free green tea ice cream recipe pairs green tea (or matcha) with plant-based cashew milk beverage and coconut milk for a wonderfully creamy experience.
-I love the flavor of cashew and coconut together when making creamy dishes, but you can use my nut-free option below, if preferred.
+This very easy recipe pairs green tea (or matcha) with plant-based cashew milk beverage and coconut milk for a wonderfully creamy experience.
+I love the flavor of cashew and coconut together when making creamy dishes, but you can use any milk beverage, including nut-free, if preferred.

 Special Diet Notes: Dairy-Free Green Tea Ice Cream

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan, plant-based, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, optionally nut-free, peanut-free, soy-free, vegan, plant-based, and vegetarian.

 - Heat the milk beverage in a small saucepan over medium heat until hot and steaming (just before it begins to boil).